raspberrypilearning/unity-ball-material/en/step_1.md

-This script changes the material of the ball GameObject to the material on the goal GameObject it collides with.
+This script changes the material of the 'Ball' GameObject to the material on the 'Goal' GameObject it collides with.

 Add this script to all of the ball: